J-A-Ha/IDEA/README.md

 ```
 An object which stores details about a digital file associated with a case or piece of evidence.
 See in [docs](./).

+Contents:
+* path: the file's filepath in the directory.
+* name: the file's filename.
+* suffix: the file's filetype or extension.
+* type: the type of directory object, i.e. directory, folder, file, etc.
+* absolute: the file's absolute filepath.
+* parent: the filepath of the file's parent directory.
+* root: the filepath of the root directory.
+* and more...

+Key functions:
+* get_children
+* listdir
+* walk
+* scandir

 #### Functions
 ##### *Case management*